sonic-net/SONiC/doc/mgmt/SONiC_OC_Vlan_PortChannel_HLD.md

 ## 1.2 Design Overview

 ### 1.2.1 Basic Approach
-Provide transformer methods in sonic-mgmt-framework container for handling VLAN, PortChannel and Loopback.
+1. Provide transformer methods in sonic-mgmt-framework container for handling VLAN, PortChannel and Loopback.
+2. The "clear counters" command to be used for getting snapshot of COUNTERS table into COUNTERS_BACKUP table in COUNTERS_DB.
+Saved counter values establish a baseline upon which subsequent "show interface" commands counter values are calculated.

 ### 1.2.2 Container
 All code changes will be done in management-framework container